GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 44.
-Our ears have heard our fathers tell
+Voice Text: Psal: XLIIII.
+Our eares haue heard our Fathers tell

 General Note